twinstar6980/Twinning.Documentation/english/installation.md

 	> Note: The script is executed in the application's sandbox environment.

-	The following example forward arguments to `Assistant` :
+	The following example forward arguments to `Assistant` - `Modding Worker` :

 	```sh
 	#!/bin/bash